ahooksjs/useTable/docs/guide/intro.en-US.md

 );
 ```

-- `useTable`：A pluggable hook for table;
+- `useTable`：A pluggable hook for query table;
 - `useFormTable`: useTable + useFormTablePlugin;
-- `Design`：It can used by many Design, such as Antd and Fusion Next;
+- `Design`：It can used by many Design, such as antd and Fusion Next;
 - `Plugins`：Different features, such as sort, filter;

 If you want to know the plugin, please look into [Motivation](./motivation)。